Skip to contents

 arrow_type

-One of "open" or "closed" indicating whether the arrow head should be a closed triangle.
+One of "open" or "closed" indicating whether the arrow head should be drawn as an open or closed triangle when using fixed arrow parameters.

 lineend